Aye Mere Watan Ke Logo: First performance

 In January 2013, Lata Mangeshkar said in an interview that she had initially refused the opportunity to sing this song, as she didn't have enough rehearsal time.
 "It was Pradeepji, (Kavi Pradeep) the poet, who wrote the immortal lyrics, who came to me and asked me to sing the song.
 I declined because there was no time to rehearse.
 You see, at that time I was working round-the-clock.
 To give special attention to one song seemed impossible.
 But Pradeepji insisted, Lata said, admitting that she was very nervous before the performance.
 My regret is that Pradeepji had not been called for the Republic Day function where I sang the song.
 If he had been there, he would have seen with his own eyes what impact 'Aye Mere Watan Ke Logo' had," Lata said.

 The first live performance by Lata Mangeshkar of the song was on 26 January 1963 and was held at an event at the National Stadium in New Delhi.
 President S. Radhakrishnan and Prime Minister Jawaharlal Nehru attended the performance because Republic Day (26 January) 1963, which was just two months after the end of the war.
 The performance of the song moved Nehru to tears.
 "Those who don't feel inspired by Aye mere watan ke logo don't deserve to be called a Hindustani", said Nehru, who was visibly moved by the song.
-He called Lata Mangeshkar from back stage and personally said to her, "Beta, aaj tumne mujhe rula diya" [You made me weep today].
+He called Lata Mangeshkar from back stage and personally said to her, "my child, you made me weep today."
 There was a tea party in the evening at his house.
-He personally invited her saying, "Shaam ko ghar pe milenge" [Please come today to my evening tea-party].
+He personally invited her saying, "Please come today to my evening tea-party."
 He was so moved by the song, that immediately after telling this to Lata, he left the place.

 The event raised ₹2 lakh for the Army Welfare Fund.
 The song's lyricist, Pradeep, was not invited to the performance.
 Pradeep performed the song for Nehru on 21 March 1963 at a function at R.M.
 High School in Mumbai.
 He also presented Nehru with the original handwritten lyrics of the song.

 The song received rave appreciation from across the country.